 The following is from a post authored by Eric Landstrom from the Society of Evangelical Arminians Private Facebook Group back on March 5th, 2021, discussing the Southern Baptist distinction of once saved, always saved (OSAS) and the Wesleyan rejection of the same.

 Years ago when I was active with the Christian Apologetics and Research Ministry (CARM) serving on the Board of Directors, Mike, an associate pastor, who was on staff with Adrian Rogers at the time, sought to explain OSAS in the context of Arminian logic to me.
 Ours was a friendly conversation.
-On whole, all agreed the depravity of man requires God’s ministry of grace in order for anybody to see, think or do the things of God and at all states and stages of Christian growth.
-All agreed to the universal call to repentance and salvation and that at all stages God’s ministry of grace may be resisted (resistible or irresistible grace should the point of primary study in the differences between Arminian and Calvinist theology).
+On whole, all agreed the depravity of man requires God’s ministry of grace in order for anybody to see, think, or do the things of God and at all states and stages of Christian growth.
+All agreed to the universal call to repentance and salvation and that at all stages God’s ministry of grace may be resisted (resistible or irresistible grace should be the point of primary study in the differences between Arminian and Calvinist theology).

 Where we differed, Mike explained, is how we understood God’s promise to save.
 At once, Mike shared that logically OSAS does conflict with the logical ordering of Arminianism, but Southern Baptists adhere to OSAS not as a point of logic, but as a point of faith in Christ’s power and promise to save.